2424 North Lincoln Avenue

-2424 North Lincoln Avenue is a building in Lincoln Park, Chicago adjacent to the Biograph Theater.
+2424 North Lincoln Avenue is a building in Lincoln Park, Chicago, adjacent to the Biograph Theater.
 From 1912 to 2006, it variously housed the Fullerton Theater, an auto garage, the Crest Theater, and the 3-Penny Cinema.
 Since 2009 it has been Lincoln Hall, a music venue.

 Early history

 The building first opened as the Fullerton Theatre, a nickelodeon, in 1912.
 In 1915 it was converted into an auto garage.
 FBI agents took aim at John Dillinger from the roof of the building in 1934.

 It opened again as the Crest Theater in 1938.

 The 3-Penny Cinema

 The building was named the 3-Penny Cinema in 1964.
 It was known for playing second-run films and "midnight movies".
 It was the first theater in Chicago to screen the pornographic film Deep Throat.
-The cinema continued to operate until it closed in 2006 due to taxes owed to the City of Chicago by the owner.
+The cinema continued to operate until it closed in 2006 due to taxes the owner owed to the City of Chicago.